 Source: Investopedia

-Year to date (YTD) refers to the period of time beginning the first day of the current calendar year or fiscal year up to the current date.
+Year-to-date (YTD) refers to the period beginning the first day of the current calendar year or fiscal year up to the current date.
 YTD information is useful for analysing business trends over time or comparing performance data to competitors or peers in the same industry.

 Source: Investopedia